-The market price of our common stock following the Merger has been subject to significant fluctuations.
-The closing price of our common stock fluctuated from \$4.69 per share as of September 3, 2019, the first trading date following the closing of the Merger, to \$0.90 per share as of September 30, 2020.
+The market price of our common stock has been subject to significant fluctuations.
+The closing price of our common stock fluctuated from \$4.69 per share as of September 3, 2019, the first trading date of our operating as a publicly-traded company, to \$0.94 per share as of May 7, 2021.
 Market prices for securities of biotechnology and other life sciences companies historically have been particularly volatile subject even to large daily price swings.
 In addition, there has been limited liquidity in the trading market for our securities, which may adversely affect stockholders.
 Some of the factors that may cause the market price of our common stock to continue to fluctuate include, but are not limited to:

-- material developments in, or the conclusion of, any litigation to enforce or defend any intellectual property rights or defend against the intellectual property rights of others; - our inability to increase our share price to at least \$1.00 per share for the frequency and duration required by The Nasdaq Capital Market to stay listed on this stock exchange and the impact that this lower price may have on investors; - the entry into, or termination of, or breach by us or our partners of material agreements, including key commercial partner or licensing agreements, including the Kaken Agreement; - our ability to obtain timely regulatory approvals for sofpironium bromide or future product candidates, and delays or failures to obtain such approvals; - · failure of sofpironium bromide, if approved, to achieve commercial success; - · issues in manufacturing or the supply chain for sofpironium bromide or future product candidates; - · the results of current and any future clinical trials of sofpironium bromide; - failure of other product candidates, if approved, to achieve commercial success; - · announcements of any dilutive equity financings; - announcements by commercial partners or competitors of new commercial products, clinical progress or the lack thereof, significant contracts, commercial relationships, or capital commitments; - · the introduction of technological innovations or new therapies or formulations that compete with sofpironium bromide; - lack of commercial success of competitive products or products treating the same or similar indications; - · failure to elicit meaningful stock analyst coverage and downgrades of our stock by analysts; and - the loss of key employees and/or inability to recruit the necessary talent for new positions or to replace exiting employees.
+material developments in, or the conclusion of, any litigation to enforce or defend any intellectual property rights or defend against the intellectual property rights of others:

+- our inability to maintain a share price of at least \$1.00 per share for the frequency and duration required by The Nasdaq Capital Market to stay listed on this stock exchange and the impact that this lower price may have on investors; - the entry into, or termination of, or breach by us or our partners of material agreements, including key commercial partner or licensing agreements, including the Kaken Agreement; - · our ability to obtain timely regulatory approvals for sofpironium bromide or future product candidates, and delays or failures to obtain such approvals; - · failure of sofpironium bromide, if approved, to achieve commercial success; - · issues in manufacturing or the supply chain for sofpironium bromide or future product candidates; - the results of current and any future clinical trials of sofpironium bromide; - · failure of other product candidates, if approved, to achieve commercial success; - · announcements of any dilutive equity financings; - announcements by commercial partners or competitors of new commercial products, clinical progress or the lack thereof, significant contracts, commercial relationships, or capital commitments; - · the introduction of technological innovations or new therapies or formulations that compete with sofpironium bromide; - lack of commercial success of competitive products or products treating the same or similar indications; - · failure to elicit meaningful stock analyst coverage and downgrades of our stock by analysts; and - the loss of key employees and/or inability to recruit the necessary talent for new positions or to replace exiting employees.

-Moreover, the stock markets in general have experienced substantial volatility in our industry that has often been unrelated to the operating performance of individual companies or a certain industry segment, such as the ongoing reaction of global markets to the COVID-19 outbreak.
+Moreover, the stock markets in general have experienced substantial volatility in our industry that has often been unrelated to the operating performance of individual companies or a certain industry segment, such as the initial reaction of global markets to the COVID-19 pandemic.
 These broad market fluctuations may also adversely affect the trading price of our common stock.

 In the past, following periods of volatility in the market price of a company's securities, shareholders have often instituted class action securities litigation against those companies.
-Such litigation, if instituted, could result in substantial costs and diversion of management attention and resources, which could significantly harm our profitability and reputation.
-Such securities litigation often has ensued after a reverse merger or other merger and acquisition activity of the type we completed in 2019.
-Such litigation, if brought, could expose us to liability or impact negatively our business, financial condition, operating results, and prospects.
+Such litigation, if instituted, could result in substantial costs and diversion of management attention and resources, which could significantly harm our profitability and reputation and could expose us to liability or impact negatively our business, financial condition, operating results, and prospects.